- Frog Census

 Give us a ring (62783309) or send us an email (email@example.com) for more information.

 Interested in becoming a member???
 Download the GCG Membership Application Form (348 kb), fill in the details and post it back to Frogwatch /Ginninderra Catchment Group, PO BOX 446, Holt ACT 2615.
 Membership is free and includes insurance cover during all GCG related volunteer activities.

-The annual ACT and Region Frogwatch Census is funded through the ACT Government, Conservation Research, Environment and Planning Directorate.
 We are also supported by the ACT Herpetological Association– a great bunch of people with a wealth of knowledge!!

 The following are educational programs available to schools and teachers from Frogwatch

 FrogWatch Tadpole Kits for Schools Program

 TADPOLE KITS FOR SCHOOLS- funded by Icon Water- Term 4 each year